ClickHouse/ClickHouse/docs/en/query_language/select.md

 - Sampling works consistently for different tables.
 For tables with a single sampling key, a sample with the same coefficient always selects the same subset of possible data.
 For example, a sample of user IDs takes rows with the same subset of all the possible user IDs from different tables.
 This means that you can use the sample in subqueries in the `IN` clause, as well as manually correlate results of different queries with samples.
 - Sampling allows reading less data from a disk.
 Note that you must specify the sampling key correctly.
 For more information, see [Creating a MergeTree Table](../operations/table_engines/mergetree.md#table_engine-mergetree-creating-a-table).

-For the `SAMPLE` clause is supported the following syntax:
+For the `SAMPLE` clause the following syntax is supported:

 - `SAMPLE k`, where `k` is a decimal number from 0 to 1.
-The query is executed on `k` percent of data.
+The query is executed on `k` fraction of data.
 For example, `SAMPLE 0.1` runs the query on 10% of data.
 [Read more](#select-sample-k)
 - `SAMPLE n`, where `n` is a sufficiently large integer.
 The query is executed on a sample of at least `n` rows (but not significantly more than this).
 For example, `SAMPLE 10000000` runs the query on a minimum of 10,000,000 rows.
 [Read more](#select-sample-n)
 - `SAMPLE k OFFSET m` where `k` and `m` are numbers from 0 to 1.
 The query is executed on a sample of `k` percent of the data.
 The data used for the sample is offset by `m` percent.
 [Read more](#select-sample-offset)

 #### SAMPLE k {#select-sample-k}

-In a `SAMPLE k` clause, `k` is the percent of data that the sample is taken from.
+In a `SAMPLE k` clause, the sample is taken from the `k` fraction of data.
 The example is shown below:

 ``` sql
 SELECT